amwo/dotfiles/README.md

 ## Modules

-Configuration modules for Git, Zsh, and Neovim live in the `pkgs` directory and are imported by `home/home.nix`.
+Configuration modules for Git, Zsh, and Neovim live in the `pkgs` directory:

+- `pkgs/git.nix` manages Git with Home Manager
+- `pkgs/zsh.nix` contains Zsh settings
+- `pkgs/neovim.nix` configures Neovim

+These modules are imported by `home/home.nix`.